 A growing problem that is worsening with inaction

 This study really was the first of its kind using such a large sample.
-And with 11,000 Baby Boomers per day turning 65, and with even poor nursing facilities enjoying waiting lists due to the demand for long-term care in some parts of the country, issues related to fighting among residents need to be addressed.
+11,000 Baby Boomers per day are turning 65.
+With even poor nursing facilities enjoying waiting lists… issues related to fighting among residents need to be addressed.

 Once again, the bottom line is that we need to do better.

 “Not long ago, residents who wandered in nursing homes were routinely restrained.